 Limited Height District NYC

-In New York City a Limited Height District (LH) is a district where building heights are limited.
-This applies to buildings and other structures and is set by the Landmarks Planning Commission.
+In New York City, a Limited Height District (LH) is a district where building heights are limited.
+This applies to buildings and other structures and is set by the Landmarks Preservation Commission.

 Limited Height Districts NYC